ByDr. Brennan Commerford, D.C.·Last reviewed: May 2026

 Forms of Nettle Root Compared

-Nettle (Urtica dioica L.) Root Extract 4:1 Preferred (T1 Preferred) has a bioavailability rating of good (S2).
+Nettle (Urtica dioica L.) Root Extract 4:1 Preferred (Preferred Form) has a bioavailability rating of good (S2).
 Typical dose range: not yet documented in our database.

 What the Research Shows